 Simple English definitions for legal terms

-Read a random definition: future earnings
+Read a random definition: horizontal price-fixing

 The Petition of Right is a document that was created in England in 1628.
 It is one of the four important documents that protect the rights and freedoms of English citizens.
 The Petition of Right says that the government cannot force people to give money or pay taxes without the agreement of the people's representatives in Parliament.
 It also allows people to make claims against the government if they believe the government has taken their property or broken a contract.
 Even though the petition is addressed to the King or Queen, the courts will decide if the claim is valid.